 Several panellists throughout the Food Summit series spoke about the impact of environment on food supply and diet, however, Professor Lee was asked to present on the inverse by looking at the impact of diet on the environment.
 She discussed the need to transform food systems to decrease food waste, energy intake, intake of unhealthy ‘discretionary’ food and drinks, and increase the proportion of healthy plant-based foods in our diets.
 She noted these are all challenging tasks given the “food and nutrition policy vacuum in Australia,” despite the fact that at least15% of deaths and 8% of disability adjusted life years are attributed to dietary risks in this country.

 Finding a better balance of nutrition and sustainability will require stronger political and public will according to Professor Lee although she noted “the good news is that transforming our food systems to better deliver diets consistent with health, sustainability and equity is possible as shown by several remote Aboriginal communities that have successfully improved their food security”’.
-The webinar was recorded and can be viewed here (webinar 3).
+The webinar was recorded and can be viewed here (see webinar 3).

 Professor Lee also presented on the need to transform our food system to better deliver health and wellbeing, equity and environmental sustainability at the final official country dialogue for the United Nations Food Systems Summit, hosted by the CSIRO on 8 June.

 Professor Lee will play a role in the launch of Australia’s Food Environment Dashboard next week, hosted by Deakin University and the Obesity Policy Coalition.
 This tool developed by the leadership of Assoc/Prof Gary Sacks and INFORMAS brings together the best available and most up-to-date data on all aspects of Australia’s food environments including key indicators of the healthiness of our food supply, labelling, pricing, marketing, and government and company policies.
 This will be an important online resource for policy makers and those working to improve the healthiness of food environments.
-Make sure you register for this event on June 16 here.